billroy/run/README.md

 and round-robin, so your functions can't hog the CPU.
 (Don't even think of calling delay(); that behavior is what this library is intended to extinguish.)

-If you need more than 10 functions, increase NUMRUNS below.
+If you need to run more than 10 functions, increase NUMRUNS below.

-## Functions
+## Run Library API

 There are three functions:

+### run(function, interval)

-- run(function, interval); schedules your C function to run at the given interval (in ms)
+- Schedules your C function to run at the given interval (in ms)

-	Call this from setup()
+- Call this from setup()
-	Your function must be declared to be of type void myFunc(void).
+- Your function must be declared to be of type void myFunc(void).

+### runner()

-- runner(); runs the scheduled functions
+- Runs the scheduled functions

-	Call this from loop()
+- Call this from loop()

+### snooze(interval)

-- snooze(interval); call this to set a different function sleep interval (in ms)
+- Call this to set a different function sleep interval (in ms)

 ## Example

+This example sketch toggles pin 13 every 100ms and pin 12 every 125 ms.

-Here is a simple example sketch, you'll also find it in the examples/ folder
+You'll find it in the examples/run folder.

 	#include "run.h"
 	void toggle13(void) {